mtaylor-semo/bee_partitioning/README.md

 	Data to recreate the bumble bee partitioning figure from [this Nature Scitable article](https://www.nature.com/scitable/knowledge/library/resource-partitioning-and-why-it-matters-17362658/) is taken from [Pkye (1982).](https://www.jstor.org/stable/1938970)

 4. Use data from Pyke (1982) to show differences in altitude for the four bumble species.
 (To do)

+#### Analysis steps

+* Students will calculate mean, standard deviation, and standard error for all six species.
+They will either make a histogram by hand for 1-2 species, or use software to make histograms for all six species.

 ### Literature Cited